Barbados–China relations: Diplomatic characterization

 Former Barbadian Prime Minister J.M.G.M 'Tom' Adams during a visit to China expressed a satisfaction over the development of bilateral relations since the establishment of diplomatic ties.
 Praising the Chinese policy of "non-interference in other countries' internal affairs", Adams stated: "it is often comparatively difficult to maintain good relations between big and small countries since good bilateral relations lie in ironing out mutual differences and eliminating the control over the small countries by the big ones.
 The relations of Barbados and other Caribbean countries with China are different.
 China has never interfered in any way in the internal affairs of Barbados and other countries, and never has it disrupted peace of Barbados and the Caribbean region."

 Former Barbadian Prime Minister Owen S. Arthur urged his Chinese counterparts to provide development-aide to the smaller Caribbean economies regional fund and opinioned that: "Any cooperation in tourism should not be only about the movement of people, but we must assist each other in the development of our industries…… and when we have special events we must make it possible for our citizens to attend these activities.
 This would help build a base for a stronger relationship in the future," Mr. Arthur said.
-Chinese Premier Wen said that China would like to join hands with Barbados in deepening cooperation in the areas of trade, tourism, architecture, and cultural exchange.
+Chinese Premier Wen Jiabao said that China would like to join hands with Barbados in deepening cooperation in the areas of trade, tourism, architecture, and cultural exchange.

-President Xi Jinping of China characterised the relationship with Barbados in 2021 as "a good friend, and partner of China."
+CCP general secretary Xi Jinping of China characterised the relationship with Barbados in 2021 as "a good friend, and partner of China."